Neverwinter Nights Introduction

 I will also give Deekin a page of his own, because the little guy is the real hero of the game.

 I took the time to relax and replay this game and the expansions.
 Working on writing up my notes now.

 Update June 2005

-Still haven’t got round to playing further with this game get, even though I’ve since bought the two expansions.
-Sooner or later I will finish this solution.
-I suspect it will old news by them, but I still get enquiries for the Wizardry VII solution I wrote way back in 1992, so it won’t go to waste.
+I still haven’t gotten around to playing further with this game get, even though I’ve since bought the two expansions.
+Sooner or later, I will finish this solution.
+I suspect it will be old news by them, but I still get enquiries for the Wizardry VII solution I wrote way back in 1992, so it won’t go to waste.

 Update August 2004

 So much to do.
-When I get a breather I will carry on playing this excellent game and write a complete guide to it!
+When I get a breather, I will continue playing this excellent game and write a complete guide to it!

 I found at [ RPG-Guide ]

 (Addenda, 2013: All gone since then.
 Guess it has been 8 years, still…)